Book San Luis Reservoir Fishing Trip

 Fishing in San Luis Reservoir

-San Luis Reservoir fishing is prevalent among anglers.
+Fishing at San Luis Reservoir is popular among anglers.
 Numerous diverse fish species can be found swimming in these waters.

 Some popular fish include striped bass, perch, catfish, white and black crappie, rainbow trout, largemouth bass, sunfish, and bluegill.
 Salmon and sturgeon can also be found on rare occasions.